Nuhru1/Object-Detection-with-Flask-Docker-AWS/README.md

 $python api_test.py

-Note that this part is run locally
+Note that this part is run in local host.

 ## Test Result With Postman: